tofarr/persisty/examples/messager_1/README.md

 # Persisty Example App : Messager : Part 1

-This example application allows CRUD / Search / Batch Edit operations on user objects.
+This example application allows CRUD / Search / Batch Edit operations on user and message objects.
 It sets up the basic entities and project structure, but not the security constraints (Which are handled in Part 2) or the Html / Javascript client side code (Which is handled in Part 3)